growingananas/genius-landing/README.md

 ## Challenges
-The design was extensive, and due to time constraints, the task was not fully completed.
+The design was extensive, and due to time constraints, since I am working part time, I haven't fully completed the task.
 The most challenging aspect was to:

 •  Position images and backgrounds responsively, ensuring they adapt correctly across various device screen designs.